Winds-AI/Frontend-development-MCP-tools-public/README.md

 - The Browser Connector runs in your terminal (logs remain there)
 - A Setup UI opens at `http://127.0.0.1:5055`
-- Configure `chrome-extension/projects.json` and `.env` (left column → Environment)
+- Configure `projects.json` at the project root and `.env` in `browser-tools-server/.env` via the Setup UI
 - Click "Save" then "Close" — the UI stops; the connector keeps running

 2) Load the Chrome extension (manual once)

-- Open `chrome://extensions` → Enable Developer mode → "Load unpacked" → select `chrome-extension/` (the folder is auto-copied on first run)
+- Open `chrome://extensions` → Enable Developer mode → "Load unpacked" → select `chrome-extension/` (npx overlays the packaged folder on updates; click Reload after updates)

 3) Configure your MCP client (Cursor example)